 End with a Book!

 December 16, 2020

-Online via Zoom
+Online Via Zoom

-At this year’s shindig, we’re excited to host performances by Uyghur filmmaker Mukaddas Mijit and Hong Kong-based artist Wong Kit Yi as well remarks from AAA in A friends, including Lee Mingwei, Iftikhar Dadi, and Jean Shin, among others (See their recommended book list here).
+We were also glad to share remarks from AAA in A friends, including Lee Mingwei, Iftikhar Dadi, and Jean Shin, among others.
+Revisit these testimonial videos and see their recommended book list here.

 Mukaddas Mijit is an ethnomusicologist, filmmaker and performer.
 She was born and raised in the Uyghur homeland, and moved to Paris in 2003.
 She obtained her MA at the University of Sorbonne on Sufi practice in the Uyghur Region, and was awarded her PhD in ethnomusicology at the University of Paris Nanterre in 2015, researching the “Staging of Uyghur Music and Dance.”
 She has published several articles in edited volumes and peer reviewed journals including Cahier d’Ethnomusicologie.
 She has made four substantial documentaries and a series of short films on Uyghur culture.
 She taught Visual Anthropology at the University of Toulouse Jean Jaurès while working on film projects about Uyghur culture and arts.
 From 2019, she is involved in a research program entitled “Towards an alternative model of heritage as sustainable development: Meshrep in Kazakhstan (SOAS)” and several creative projects in Paris and in New York.